-What is a Sensitive Stomach?
+What is a Sensitive Stomach in Dogs?

-Sensitive stomach is a generic medical term used to describe various digestive problems in dogs that are not caused by some other disease or illness, which are usually mild in nature.
-Dogs with sensitive stomach can be born with this condition, or they can develop it later in life for a variety of reasons.
+Sensitive stomach is a generic medical term used to describe various digestive problems in dogs that are not caused by some other disease or illness, and which are usually mild in nature.
+Dogs with sensitive stomachs can be born with this condition, or they can develop it later in life for a variety of reasons.

-Sensitive Stomach and Diet
+Dog Sensitive Stomach Diet

 Majority of these special recipes are highly digestible and have supplements that promote a healthy GI tract in dogs.
 However, they are also pricey; the alternative to these foods is to make a diet plan for your dog and make homemade dog food for sensitive stomach.